 - BSc (Hons) in Psychology with Neuropsychology, Bangor University, UK, 2007.

-- Professor Steve Tipper and Dr Harriet Over at the University of York
+- Dr Harriet Over, Professor Steve Tipper, and Dr Sarah Knight at the University of York.